cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 ### Vue 2 (Vue CLI)

 This guide assumes you've created your app using the [Vue CLI](https://cli.vuejs.org/).
 This documentation was written using Vue CLI v4.5.12.
+You can find an example project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/vue-cli-vue-2-cypress).

 You'll also need to install the Cypress Webpack Dev Server and Vue 2 adapter, as well as some devDependencies: